OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/networks/load-balancer/create-load-balancer.md

 <Tabs>
 <TabItem value="personal-area" label="Personal Area" default>

-- You can add pool members manually by clicking **Add External Member** and filling in all the required fields.
+- You can add pool members manually by click **Add External Member** and filling in all the required fields.

    ![](../../img/load-balancer/16.png)